La Poste Logo

 La Poste Symbol

-The earliest was the ornate monograms in the Old English style.
+The earliest were the ornate monograms in the Old English style.
 A variation of the Harrison Serif Pro Medium Italic typeface was then applied.
 Then the inscription was made in the Niemeyer Medium Italic font.
 The modern logo uses a version that is most reminiscent of Adrianna Extended Demibold and Days Sans Bold.
 The signature palette includes warm yellow and navy blue.